 A lot of *cough* budget *cough* airlines, have switched to stricter 7kg (15 pound) carry on limits, so it’s nice that you can pack these pants without stressing about your weight limit (unlike other heavy “travel” jeans).

 Needs Improvement: Security

 I love the Olivers Passage Pants and wholeheartedly recommend them for minimalist travelers or someone who takes the occasional weekend getaway.
 They’re truly a do-everything go-anywhere kind of travel pant.

 But if I had to change one thing I’d add an interior zipper security pocket to one of the front pockets instead of the interior fifth pocket.

 The horizontal cut of the front pockets and snug fit mean that I’ve never actually had anything fall out of my pockets, and the rear pockets are deep enough for a passport or phone when I’m on the move.
 Lastly, the internal “fifth” front pocket is also a nice feature—but only if you have a front pocket wallet.

 If a zippered security pocket is a deal breaker for you, or you’re a rear wallet kinda guy, check out the Bluffworks Ascender Chinos.
 If you don’t need Fort Knox in your pocket, the Passage Pants are easily one of the most stylish, comfortable, versatile travel pants you can buy.

-Final Verdict: Olivers Passage Pants are Seamless Travel Pants
+Final Verdict: Olivers Passage Pants are Awesome for Travel

 The nearest competitor to the Passage Pants are the Outlier Slim Dungarees, and while those are excellent pants, I have to give the edge to the Passage pants in literally every category: